gucu112/Gucu112.Powershell/README.md

 New-ModuleScaffold -Path '.\modules\Gucu112.Powershell.Test'
 ```

-## Create test functions in the module
+## Create new functions in the module

 Run following command from root project directory: